 The Group has an Employee Share Ownership Trust (ESOT) to assist with amongst other matters the obligations under share options.
-The ESOT is consolidated as if it were a subsidiary undertaking.
-Shares in the Group held by the (ESOT) are stated at cost and are disclosed as a deduction from equity.
+The ESOT is consolidated as if it were a subsidiary undertaking on the basis that it is controlled by the group.
+Shares in the Group held by the (ESOT) are stated at cost.